J. H. Hobbs, Brockunier and Company: 1870s

-During the rest of the decade, furnaces were rebuilt and capacity was increased to a total of 32 pots.
-In 1879, one furnace was converted to gas as its fuel, and was considered the largest in the United States.
+During the decade, furnaces were rebuilt and capacity was increased to a total of 32 pots.
+In 1879, one furnace was converted to use gas as its fuel, and it was considered the largest furnace in the United States.
 About 350 people were employed at the works at that time.
 The company's goods were sold on four continents.
-Products included "all articles of glass for table use, engraved, cut and etched; bar goods, lamps, chandeliers and epergnes."
+Products included "all articles of glass for table use, engraved, cut and etched; bar goods, lamps, chandeliers and epergnes (ornamental centerpiece for a dining table)."
 J. H. Hobbs, Brockunier and Company was the largest glass company in America.
+Major competitors were New England Glass; Boston & Sandwich Glass; Bakewell, Pears, & Company; Mount Washington Glass, and J. B. Dobleman of Brooklyn.